Skip to main content

 Dynamic Content bulk actions are provided so you can perform tasks, such as, archiving items, setting statuses and assigning locales, for up to 20 items at a time.

-To use bulk actions, select items in the content library, optionally using the "Select all" option.
-When items are selected, the bulk action icons are displayed in the toolbar.
+To use bulk actions, select one or more items in the content library - this makes the "bulk actions" toolbar appear.
 Choose an action from the toolbar, or the right-click menu, and follow the on screen instructions.
 If you switch between list and grid view, your selection is retained.

 Here's an example of setting the status for selected items using "Bulk set status":